Harbourfront View, Surrounded by Maritime History

-Number of People: The room is able to accommodate up to 110 people seated or 250 standing.
-Floor plans are available to the right.
+Number of People: The room can accommodate up to 110 people seated or 250 standing.

-Lighting : The client may hang lights from the railing along the second floor, or up-light the sails.
-No decorations or lighting may be placed on artifacts or display cases, or in any manner that could potentially damage the items.
-No smoke machines or confetti cannons may be used.
+Lighting: The client may hang lights from the railing along the second floor, or up-light the sails.
+No decorations or lighting may be placed on artifacts or display cases, or in any manner that could potentially damage the artefacts.
+No smoke machines, balloons or confetti cannons may be used.

-Food Policy: Food and drink are restricted to the first floor.
-If the client needs to host a pre-reception, our lobby is an ideal location for this use.
-If you wish to use the courtyard for any portion of your reception it should be noted that the courtyard is also our load-in area and this will require coordination with your caterers.
+Food Policy: Food and drink are restricted to the Small Craft Gallery.
+If the client needs to host a pre-reception, our lobby is an ideal location.
+If you wish to use the courtyard (available until 10pm) for any portion of your reception it should be noted that the courtyard is also our load-in area and this will require coordination with your caterers.

-Alcohol policy: Alcohol is permitted in the Small Craft Gallery, but a Special Occasion license must be obtained separately from Nova Scotia Alcohol and Gaming.
+Alcohol policy: Alcohol is permitted in the Small Craft Gallery; however, a Special Occasion license must be obtained separately from Nova Scotia Alcohol and Gaming.

 Number of People: Our meeting room suitable for tabled discussions of up to 20 people or rowed seating (theatre-style) for up to 30.

-Equipment Available: Rental of the Meeting Room includes access to the in-room chairs (30) and tables (six 6fts).
-The client may alter the set-up of the room for the purpose of their event but are asked to return it to its previous state after they are finished.
+Rental Equipment: Rental of the Meeting Room includes access to the in-room chairs (30) and tables (7 tables that are roughly 5ft).
+The client may alter the set-up of the room for the purpose of their event but are asked to return it to its previous arrangement afterwards.

 Access: The meeting room is wheelchair accessible via elevator.